Error Thresholds in Presence of Epistatic Interactions: Appendix II: Landau Theory of the Transition Matrix Eigenstates

-where $A_\textrm{hypercube}$ is the hypercube graph adjacency matrix and $\textrm{diag}([...])$ denotes the diagonal matrix.
 Even for the shortest viruses, a complete analysis is unfeasible due to the exponential number of configurations.
 This is not necessarily a problem if we aggregate the genotypes (binary strings) into phenotypes (sets of strings with equivalent functional properties).
 Indeed, a simple $m+1 \times m+1$ model of the form:

-allows to obtain the derive a threshold-like behaviour.
+allows to obtain the derive a threshold-like behavior.
 Note that this matrix is not symmetric, and that the rates that connect the master sequence to deleterious or lethal mutations are larger than those for the reverse path.
-Diagonalising the matrix yields the right eigenvalues:
+Diagonalising the matrix yields the right eigenvalues (see Fig.\ref{figI1}):

 \bqa \lambda_{max} = \lambda_{1} &=& \frac{1}{2} \left(1-f\mu+f-\mu_B + \sqrt{2 \mu_B (f \mu +f-1)+(f (\mu -1)+1)^2+\mu_B^2}\right) \\ \lambda_{2} &=& \frac{1}{2} \left(1-f\mu+f-\mu_B - \sqrt{2 \mu_B (f \mu +f-1)+(f (\mu -1)+1)^2+\mu_B^2}\right)\\ \lambda_{3:m} &=& 1-\mu_B \eqa